 You may not know that Brussels is a trilingual country: they speak French, Flemish, and German.

-So an important stop on the Brussels comic book walk is to see some Flemish-Belgian murals.
-The Adventures of Nero was the first Flemish comic strip to have its own mural.
+So an important stop on the Brussels comic book walk is to see some Flemish-Belgian murals from the Adventures of Nero.
+This was the first Flemish comic strip to have its own mural.

-But, one of the largest Flemish-Belgian comic series is Suske and Wiske (Willy & Wanday in English and Bob and Bobette in French) also has their own.
-That one is a bit further outside the city centre though.
+But, one of the largest Flemish-Belgian comic series is Suske and Wiske also has their own mural, although it is a but further outside the city centre.

 Where to find The Adventrues of Nero mural: